Azdaema/For-X/CarlaDuquette/README.md

 For a better rundown of the features of WhatApp that this skin has, see [here](https://github.com/Azdaema/AO3-Skin_Messaging/tree/master/WhatsApp).

 # Convos
-For a back-and-forth convo, it'd be something like this.
-To see the demo, go [here](https://codepen.io/Azdaema/pen/qBqRJaJ).

-`out` means an outgoing message (aka one sent from the POV phone). `in` means an incoming message.
+For a back-and-forth convo, it'd be something like this. `out` means an outgoing message (aka one sent from the POV phone). `in` means an incoming message.

 ```html
 <blockquote class="phone">